Dollskill: Website Redesign

 Design Library

 This experience taught me how to mix aesthetic with designing products that are inclusive of a larger audience.
-This helped me realize first hand how design isn't subjective to the author and how many modern platforms fail to create works that are more inclusive.
 I was surprised at the easy changes that could be made to reach this goal.